 Natural England has begun to investigate how to improve coastal access along a 57 km stretch of the Northumberland coast between Bamburgh and[the Scottish Border (including Holy Island).
-This new access is expected to be ready in 2020.
+This new access is expected to be ready in spring 2020.

 Officers from Northumberland County Council and Northumberland Coast AONB are providing Natural England with expert local advice and helping to make sure there is full consultation with local interests during the development of the route.

 Natural England is now visiting all the land on this stretch of coast that is likely to be affected by our proposals and discussing the options in detail with people who own or manage the land.

 If you are the owner or occupier of land which you believe may be affected – or have another legal interest in the land (for example, common or sporting rights) – and you have not been contacted by Natural England, please get in touch.

 Stage 3: Propose

 Natural England will publish the proposals in a report to the Secretary of State.
 These will be available on GOV.UK and advertised in the local press.

 Copies of the report will be placed in council offices and other appropriate locations in the local area for people to view.